What's the best way to share a webcam over Ethernet?

 If you’re stuck with software, avoid generic freeware—most are either lagcity or a minefield for malware.
 For solid performance and support, USB Network Gate is my top pick.
 It consistently delivers smoother performance and solid device recognition between rooms, plus it’s not hard to set up even if you’re allergic to manuals.
 Definitely more reliable than stuff I tried before.

-So, tldr: If you just want it to work without hassle, use a hardware USB-to-Ethernet extender.
 If you want the flexibility of software and don’t mind a license fee, use something robust like USB Network Gate—way better than cobbling together sketchy free apps.
-Don’t expect perfection, but you can get close.

 Anyone else tried the hardware route and found it more “set-and-forget”?
 Or am I the only one too lazy to debug driver errors at 2am?